owid/co2-data/README.md

 ## Changelog

+- On August 7, 2020, the first version of this dataset was made available.

 ## Data alterations

 - **We standardize names of countries and regions.** Since the names of countries and regions are different in different data sources, we standardize all names to the [*Our World in Data* standard entity names](#).